ColeMcGregor/Minotaur/README.md

 Minotaur

-Minotaur is a top-down survival game set in a living labyrinth.
-The maze is built on a large grid where each square represents a unit cell with toggleable walls.
-Every so often, walls shift based on randomness, altering the paths available and creating new opportunities or traps.
+Minotaur draws directly from Greek mythology.
+In the legend, King Minos of Crete imprisoned the monstrous Minotaur within a vast Labyrinth designed by the master craftsman Daedalus — a maze so cunningly built that no one who entered could ever find the way out.
+Each year, Athens was forced to send sacrifices into this prison, where they would wander until the beast inevitably hunted them down.
+Only Theseus, aided by Ariadne’s thread, ever escaped.

-One player takes the role of the hunted, whose goal is to reach the center of the labyrinth and escape via a visible ladder.
-The other role is the Minotaur, who always knows the hunted’s location and relentlessly pursues them from the far side of the maze.
-The shifting walls can help or hinder either side, sometimes breaking line of sight or forcing a longer route.
+This game reimagines that myth as a shifting, living labyrinth.
+The maze is built on a giant grid, with walls that randomly move, opening and closing paths like Daedalus’s trap come alive.
+At the far edge, the Minotaur lurks, always aware of the hunted’s position, relentless in pursuit.
+At the center lies the escape ladder, the only way out, always visible but never easy to reach.
+The hunted must survive monsters, gather equipment, and use shifting walls to their advantage, while the Minotaur’s goal remains simple: catch them before they escape.

 Gameplay
 - Maze Structure